Ten Ways To Keep Your Lover

 A warm, caressing breeze soothed the northwest swells as Larry urged me to try my hand at Agamemnon's wheel.
 It was my first time being more than 20 miles from shore.
 Larry and I had known each other for six months, and I'd been asking him to take me along when he delivered boats.
 Until this peaceful night, he'd made excuses, limiting my experiences to afternoons on friends' boats, or in the dinghy.
 Now, as we shared a beautiful midnight watch, I stared at a star instead of constantly staring at the compass, and waxed poetical about the moment.
 Larry put his arm around me and said, "An old friend told me, you'll go out 10 times before it happens — that perfect boating experience — and you'll keep going out nine times more to recapture that magic."

-It was a half-dozen years of loving the boating life before I learned how carefully he’d planned my introduction to it.
+It was a half-dozen years of loving the boating life before I learned how carefully he'd planned my introduction to it.
 Boating and cruising may be the dream of only one member of a couple.
-The trick to creating a successful boating partnership is to use some of the following ideas to encourage your partner, and make the dream as much theirs as it is yours.
+The following are ideas on how to encourage your partner, and make the dream as much theirs as it is yours.

 Introduce your partner to boating gently.It starts with those first experiences.
 If you're experienced yourself, go out of your way to plan each boating day so your partner gradually builds confidence in your skills and at the same time gains his/her own confidence.
 If both of you are new to boating, make sure your early excursions build confidence.
 Go out in only beautiful, calm weather.
 Ask around until you find other boaters known to be competent and relaxed.
 Invite them to go with you.
 If you hit it off, they might invite you out on their boats so you and your partner gain knowledge about best practices and using gear more successfully.